 Take action now.
 Be proactive and resolve any accessibility issues on your website as soon as possible.
 Fixing these now is better than waiting until a demand letter is presented to you.

 Then after you fix your accessibility issues, continue to be proactive in monitoring your site.
 Every time you plan a site update, whether it’s a content update or added site functionality, make sure you keep accessibility in mind.
+Wakefly can run regularly scheduled ADA website audits to identify issues as they arise.
 Consider your users.
-Build with inclusivity in mind so you won’t have to pay for it later.
+Build with inclusivity in mind so you won't have to pay for it later.